noah-nash/joplin-arm64-darwin-guide/README.md

 ## Conclusion

-Having used this for over a year, I have yet run into any problems so far, but keep in mind that no guarantees are given.
-Since this is not actively supported by the official project, don’t pester Joplin’s maintainers with any errors encountered in the process.
-If you do notice anything wrong, feel free to create an issue on this repo, and I can try and help.
+Having used this for over a year, I have yet run into any problems so far, but keep in mind that no guarantees are given. ~~Since this is not actively supported by the official project, don’t pester Joplin’s maintainers with any errors encountered in the process.
+If you do notice anything wrong, feel free to create an issue on this repo, and I can try and help.~~ As of [August 2023](https://github.com/laurent22/joplin/releases/tag/v2.12.15), Jopin now supports Apple Silicon natively!

 > Note: due to Apple’s strict notarization and code-signing, shared prebuilt binaries will fail to boot unless you compile them yourself.

-> For reference I will provide my [unsigned binary](https://github.com/noah-nash/joplin-arm64-darwin-guide/releases) on this repo for troubleshooting reasons, but don't expect it to work out of the box.
+> ~~For reference I will provide my [unsigned binary](https://github.com/noah-nash/joplin-arm64-darwin-guide/releases) on this repo for troubleshooting reasons, but don't expect it to work out of the box.~~ <strong>Update 2023</strong>: To download the official Apple Silicon release of Joplin, visit their [Github](https://github.com/laurent22/joplin/releases).

 ## Troubleshooting
 - Make sure your NodeJS arch is arm64: `node -p "process.arch"`.